yigebis/DSA_Share/Backend/Documentation/apiDocumentation.md

 # ShopOps API Documentation

 ## Overview
-The `DSAShare` API allows shop owners to register, log in, verify emails.
+The `DSAShare` API allows Programmers to register, log in, verify emails.
 All requests and responses use JSON format, and the API requires authentication via JWT tokens for specific routes.

 ### Base URL
 `http://localhost:8080/`